National Homebuyers Fund Grants and Loans | 2025

 Verify your home buying eligibility

-If you don’t qualify for an NHF grant — or, you’re looking for additional assistance to supplement one — there are plenty of other programs to help home buyers.
+If you don’t qualify for an NHF grant — or, you’re looking for additional assistance to supplement one — there are plenty of other first-time home buyer programs available.

 This article lists popular down payment assistance programs in every state.